YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario03/README.md

 When Grafana starts, it will automatically load every configmap that has the label _grafana_dashboard_.
 In the Grafana UI, you will find the dashboard in its own _Trident_ folder.

+Now, where can you find this dashboard:
+- Hover on the 'Dashboard' icon on the left side bar (it looks like 4 small squares)
+- Click on the 'Manage' button
+- You then access a list of dashboards.
+You can either research 'Trident' or find the link be at the bottom of the page

 ![Trident Dashboard](Images/trident_dashboard.jpg "Trident Dashboard")